cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/01-index.md

   title: What is Cosmos?
   description: From the vision to the ecosystem
   number: 1
-description: How does Cosmos network of interoperable chains fit into blockchain technology
+description: How does Cosmos as a network of interoperable blockchains fit into the overall development of blockchain technology?
 tag: deep-dive
 layout: ModuleLandingPage
 intro:
-  overline: Welcome!
-  title: Cosmos Academy
+  overline: From the vision to the ecosystem
+  title: What is Cosmos?
-  image: /cosmos_dev_portal_module-01-lp.png
+  image: /cosmos_dev_portal_module-02-lp.png
   description: |
-    Cosmos is a network of interoperable blockchains build on BFT consensus. <br/><br/>
+    How does Cosmos as a network of interoperable blockchains fit into the overall development of blockchain technology? <br/><br/>
-    The ever-expanding ecosystem provides SDKs, tokens and wallets, applications and services.
-Discover the Cosmos SDK to develop application-specific blockchains. <br/><br/>
-    Are you ready to begin your journey?
+    Dive into the history of blockchain and Cosmos, and discover the Cosmos ecosystem – It is a galaxy of wallets, services, tokens, and dApps.
+Then, get your first Cosmos Hub native token and find out how to stake your ATOM.
 resources:
   - title: Cosmos SDK
     description: A framework to build application-specific blockchains